-Included

-Documents
+Documents Included

-Application/ Policy Declarati
+Application/ Policy Declaration Page

-Current Updated APH (Prod
+Current Updated APH (Production & Yield Report) for unit(s)

-Copy of Records meeting R
+Copy of Records meeting RMA Provisions for the crop

-Photos/Maps/Aerial Photos
+Photos/Maps/Aerial Photos (with field boundaries highlighted)

 APH Block Production

-Weighted Average T-Yield
+Weighted Average T-Yield Worksheet(s)

-Producers Pre-Acceptance
+Producers Pre-Acceptance Worksheet(s)

 Pre-Acceptance Perennial Crop Inspection Report and Addendum Sheets

 Master Yield Summary APH

 Other:

-Category C Crops Only
+\Category C Crops Only

-I hereby certify that to the best of my k belief the information contained herein a documentation submitted for the design at above identified farm(s) is accurate and cor nowledge and and supporting ed crop on the rect.
-I have reviewed the above information a of my knowledge and belief it represents information.
+I hereby certify that to the best of my knowledge and belief the information contained herein and supporting documentation submitted for the designated crop on the above identified farm(s) is accurate and correct.
+I have reviewed the above information and to the best of my knowledge and belief it represents accurate information.
 I recommend that the requested be approved.

-Signature of Producer Date Signature of Agent Date Signature of Company Representative

-Print Agent Name Print Company Representative Name
+Signature of Producer Date Signature of Agent Date Signature of Company Representative Print Agent Name Print Company Representative Name